 - Color guards combining students from multiple schools within a school district may not have another color guard in the Color Guard division participating locally with a Circuit Partner, or with WGI. - School districts with multiple competitive field marching band programs within the district will be reviewed on a case-by-case basis for approval to combine students from multiple schools. - If approved, all combined school color guards must compete using a school district name only. - Scholastic color guards utilizing students from parochial, vocational, or charter schools, must apply for approval under combined school guidelines. - All color guards shall submit the Combined Schools Participating Group Master Agreement signed by the district superintendent and file with the WGI office. - Color guards applying to combine students from multiple schools within a school district must apply for approval by December 1. - 1.2.2 WGI will have the final determination on whether a color guard will be permitted to combine students from multiple schools.
-If application for combined schools is denied, the color guard has the option to either not include students from other schools or compete in an independent class.

-- 1.3 No color guard performer shall compete in more than one color guard at the same contest. - 1.4 Color guards in the A and Open classes may not compete with less than five (5) nor more than thirty (30) performers in the competition area at any time.
+If application for combined schools is denied, the color guard has the option to either not include students from other schools or compete in an independent class. - 1.3 No color guard performer shall compete in more than one color guard at the same contest. - 1.4 Color guards in the A and Open classes may not compete with less than five (5) nor more than thirty (30) performers in the competition area at any time.
 Color guards in the World classes may not compete with less than five (5) nor more than forty (40) performers in the competition area at any time. - 1.5 Color guards must compete in the same or higher classification at WGI events as they do in their local circuit if the local circuit uses WGI scoring system.
+The basis for determination is the judging sheets a color guard is judged on locally regardless of classification.

-PENALTY: Disqualification - Any color guard violating any requirement in the Eligibility section shall be disqualified from that contest and must forfeit any scores, placements or awards
+PENALTY: Disqualification - Any color guard violating any requirement in the Eligibility section shall be disqualified from that contest and must forfeit any scores, placements or awards.